awesome-doge/tonscanplus/README.md

 1. Fork the repository
 2. Add your changes to `data.json`
 3. Submit a pull request with a clear description

-## Support the Project

-If you'd like to help improve TonscanPlus, you can:

-- Report bugs via our [Telegram bot](https://t.me/thedailytonbot)
-- Suggest new features
-- Help implement improvements (like real-time TOP 1000 address updates)

-## Stay Updated

-Follow our [Telegram channel](https://t.me/tonscanplus) for the latest updates and announcements.

 ## Acknowledgments